jimhopp-lookout/testlab/README.md

 # Using TestLab Interactively

-The TestLab command-line program `tl` follows in the style of git (using the GLI RubyGem).
+The TestLab command-line program `tl` follows in the style of git:

     $ tl help
     NAME